aarontodd82/GenesisEngineSynthApp/README.md

 5. Enable "Forward to device" to send MIDI to the hardware
 6. Edit patches in the FM Patch Editor tab
 7. Click "Send to Device" to upload patches

+### Live Edit Mode

+Enable "Live Edit (auto-send on change)" to hear patch changes in real-time:
+- Every parameter tweak is instantly sent to the hardware
+- Use the on-screen keyboard or external MIDI to trigger notes while editing
+- Useful for sound design and quick iteration

+### MIDI Activity LEDs

+The RX/TX indicators in the MIDI section show MIDI traffic:
+- **RX** (green): Flashes when MIDI is received from the selected input
+- **TX** (yellow): Flashes when MIDI is sent to the hardware

+### Teensy vs Arduino Detection

+When you connect, the app detects your board type:
+- **Teensy**: MIDI forwarding is disabled by default (your DAW connects directly to Teensy MIDI).
+Use the app for patch editing.
+- **Arduino**: MIDI forwarding is enabled by default.
+Create a virtual MIDI port for your DAW to connect to.

+### Panic Button

+The red "PANIC" button below the keyboard sends All Notes Off and All Sound Off to all channels - useful when notes get stuck.

+### Randomize Patch

+Click "Randomize Patch" to generate a random FM patch.
+The randomizer uses sensible constraints (e.g., reasonable envelope times, proper carrier levels) to produce usable sounds.

 ## Hardware Compatibility